quarterpast/Elessar/readme.md

 Event that triggers constantly as the value changes.
 Useful for reactively triggering things in your UI.

 ### ``.on('change' function(values))``
 Event that triggers after the user has finished changing a range.
-Useful for say updateing a Backbone model.
+Useful for updating a Backbone model.

 Licence
 -------